 A couple of years ago, when writing about panpsychism, I introduced a five layer conception of consciousness.
 The idea back then was to show a couple of things.
 One was that very simple conceptions of consciousness, such as interactions with the environment, were missing a lot of capabilities that we intuitively think of as belonging … Continue reading Layers of consciousness, September 2019 edition

 Late last week, there was a clash between philosophers on Twitter over panpsychism.
 This was followed by Philip Goff, an outspoken proponent of panpsychism, authoring a blog post arguing that we shouldn't require evidence for it.
-This week, Susan Schneider did a (somewhat confused) Big Think video arguing that panpsychism isn't compatible with physics, and … Continue reading The problems with panpsychism
+This week, Susan Schneider did a (somewhat confusing) Big Think video arguing that panpsychism isn't compatible with physics, and … Continue reading The problems with panpsychism

 Ever since sharing Ned Block's talk on it, phenomenal consciousness has been on my mind.
 This week, I decided I needed to go back to the main spokesperson for the issue of subjective experience, David Chalmers, and his seminal paper Facing Up to the Problem of Consciousness.
 I have to admit I've skimmed this paper … Continue reading Chalmers’ theory of consciousness